mflage/weewx-Weather34/www/README.md

 # This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 http://creativecommons.org/licenses/by-nc-nd/4.0/

-# Credits and thanks to the contributors who made this all possible since 2015.
+# Credits and thanks to the contributors who made the original version of Weather34 possible between 2015 and 2019.

  Erik M Madsen for language idea and initial script